mariano/li3_doctrine2/README.md

 }
 ```

-In this last example, if lithium's form helper is bound to the record instance,
+In this last example, if lithium's Form helper is bound to the record instance,
 it will properly show validation errors.
 The following view code uses the
 `$user` variable from the example above to bind the form to its validation
 errors: